openscan-lsm/OpenScan-Hardware/book/tpm.md

 #### Scan lens design notes

 - The scan lens should focus a collimated beam at the epi field diaphragm (slider slot) position in the LAPP main branch.
-With a 110-mm focal length scan lens, its position should be near the back of the LAPP main branch.
+This requires a scan lens with a focal length of at least ~120 mm (exact requirement for mechanical clearance may be slightly larger).

 #### Scan lens alignment